iKarmaaa123/terraform-mongodb-devops-project/README.md

 <h2> Benefits of Using MongoDB Atlas for Your Database </h2>

-- Before moving onto the 'VPC' module segment, it is important that we explore the benefits of using a mongodb atlas cluster for your database - particularly, some of the security and scalability benefits that it brings as well.

 - MongoDB Atlas is a fully managed cloud database service that provides a variety of benefits for developers and organizations.
-Here are some of the key advantages of housing your database within MongoDB Atlas
+Here are some of the key advantages of housing your database within MongoDB Atlas:

 <h4> Fully Managed Service </h4>